 The parallel port or USB driver must be installed and operating (see the installation procedures in the release notes).
 Make sure the host machine on which you are running the debugger has the parallel port or USB driver installed.
-If you are using the Altera builtin JTAG, the bin directory for the Quartus software must be included in the users "path" variable.

 Communication Cable Connections